 1945- BOGEY LOVES BABY-Humphrey Bogart married Lauren Bacall on a friend’s farm in Ohio.
 He was 48 and she was 21.
 Her real name was Betty Persky, but she passed for wasp.
 So when the publicity photographers came, they were under strict instructions from Jack Warner to frame out of the shots Bacall’s more Jewish-looking relatives.

 1952- Actor John Garfield died.
-Some say he died in the midst of wild fornications; in truth he died alone of alcohol abuse at 40.
+Some say he died in the midst of wild fornications; in truth he died in his sleep of heart failure aggravated by stress and alcoholism.
+He was 39.
 The matinee idol of “The Postman Rings Twice” and “Kid Galahad” was too politically left for the conservative postwar age.
 When a young stage actor he had run guns to the IRA, later he supported progressive union movements, anti-fascism and desegregation.
 His outspoken politics got him blacklisted in Hollywood, his friends deserted him and he was ruined.

-1952- Famed writer Lillian Hellman testified before the House UnAmerican Activities Committee HUAC but refused to name names.
+1952- Famed writer Lillian Hellman testified before the House UnAmerican Activities Committee HUAC, but refused to name names.
 “I cannot cut my conscience to fit the fashions of the day.”
-She escaped a contempt of Congress wrap but she was blacklisted and at one point was working in a department store.
+She escaped a contempt of Congress wrap but she was blacklisted and at one point was working the makeup counter in a department store.

 1972- A Hungarian lunatic shouting I am Jesus Christ, attacked Michelangelo’s statue La Pieta with a hammer.
 He is the reason why today we can only enjoy this beautiful sculpture from behind 3 inch thick bulletproof glass.